Zach Davies wins Chicago debut as Cubs beat Pirates 4-3

 TRAINER’S ROOM

 Cubs: C Austin Romine (right knee sprain) is taking batting practice, running the bases and doing other baseball activities.
-Manager David Ross said Romine will go to the team’s alternate site at some point for some live at-bats.
-“Looks like he’s in a pretty good place,” Ross said.
+Ross said Romine will go to the team’s alternate site at some point for some at-bats.

 UP NEXT